-TI Corp recognized revenue of \$21.1 million (2021 - \$12.2 million) from the Province of BC for expenditures related to the management and delivery of major transportation capital projects for the Ministry of Transportation and Infrastructure.
-Another \$1.2 million (2021 - \$0.3 million) of revenue was recognized from the Royal BC Museum Corporation for expenditures related to the Royal British Columbia Museum Modernization Project and the Collections and Research Building.
+TI Corp recognized revenue of \$29.8 million (2022 - \$21.1 million) from the Province of BC for expenditures related to the management and delivery of major transportation capital projects for the Ministry of Transportation and Infrastructure. \$1.2 million (2022 - \$1.2 million) of revenue was recognized from the Royal BC Museum Corporation for expenditures related to the Collections and Research Building. \$0.1 million (2022 - \$nil) of revenue was recognized from BC Transportation Financing Authority for minor project work.